Inspection- Chasing the Sun

 –Deep in Your Heart -by Ken Carman

 There are people we never talked to, never knew, never met who probably have helped us.
-Influence is a symbiotic, beneficial, virus that passes on from person to person.
+Influence can be a symbiotic, beneficial, virus that passes on from person to person.
 So when we visit a cemetery we are literal standing on those who helped make us who we are.
 I know that sooner than most who read this that I will be one more “tombstone brother” that Sara Bareilles refers to in her song Chasing the Sun; even if my wish to be part of a work of art rather than buried is granted.

 I started running the maze of the names and the dates